kaliban1/rk-vulkan-wsi-layer/README.md

 linear formats.
 This is selected by the `-DSELECT_EXTERNAL_ALLOCATOR=ion` option, as shown above.

+### Wayland support with FIFO presentation mode

+The WSI Layer has 2 FIFO implementations for the Wayland backend.
+One that blocks in vkQueuePresent and one that uses a presentation thread.
+This is due to the fact that the FIFO implementation that utilises the presentation thread in the Wayland backend is not strictly conformant to the Vulkan specification, however it has a much better performance due to not needing to block in vkQueuePresent.

+By default, the WSI Layer uses the queue present blocking FIFO implementation when using Wayland swapchains.
+This can be switched to instead use the presentation thread implementation by including the build option `ENABLE_WAYLAND_FIFO_PRESENTATION_THREAD`, along with the other build options mentioned in "Building with Wayland support" section.

 ### Building with frame instrumentation support

 The layer can be built to pass frame boundary information down to other